 Space debris mitigation

-The design and the operational characteristics of the space system shall be such that the generation of space debris is minimized consistent with the project constraints and mission objectives.
+The design and the operational characteristics of the space system shall be such that the generation of space debris is minimized consistent with the project constraints and mission objectives, and compliant with applicable space debris mitigation regulation.

 Atmospheric re-entry

-The space vehicle shall be designed and operated (post-mission disposal manoeuvres) such that, where applicable, the risk of a catastrophic event does not exceed the level of acceptable risk specified by the project and by the launch base safety authority.
+The space vehicle shall be designed and operated (post-mission disposal manoeuvres) such that, where applicable, the risk of a catastrophic event does not exceed the level of acceptable risk specified by the applicable regulation.

 Hardware of a space system that is returned from orbit presents a potential threat to the Earth's population due to the risk of debris entering the atmosphere in an uncontrolled manner.